kbsrataul/FEM-in-SE/Question/classsRoom.md

-what are the differences between analtical method and numerical method of structural analysis ?
+What are the differences between the analytical method and the numerical method of structural analysis?